LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Login with **your windows account username and password**

-  * If you don't belong to the local administrators group in windows you need to [change systemUserGroup in Web.config](https://docs.litium.com/documentation/get-started/web_config) to specify a different group to allow login locally.
+  * If you don't belong to the local administrators group in windows you need to [change `WindowsCredentialGroup` in appsettings.json](https://docs.litium.com/documentation/get-started/configuration) to specify a different group to allow login locally.

   * If you are on a domain it should be added to the loginname, otherwise just add a leading backslash, example: